By Eric Johnson

 First of all, if in the days ahead you not only see limitations in those around you but also find elements in your own life that don’t yet measure up to the messages you have heard this weekend, please don’t be cast down in spirit and don’t give up.
 The gospel, the Church, and these wonderful semiannual gatherings are intended to give hope and inspiration.
 They are not intended to discourage you.

-Holland suggested that the messages given in General Conference are “intended to give hope and inspiration.
+In his 2016 talk, Holland suggested that the messages given in General Conference are “intended to give hope and inspiration.
 They are not intended to discourage you.”
 An outsider might ask, “How could anyone who attends general conference become discouraged?”
 Perhaps it’s because many faithful Latter-day Saints believe that what is said at this biannual event are “kick-in-the-tail” reminders rather than congratulatory pats on the back.
 While the leaders generally don’t admit to having any short-comings of their own, it is typical for them to tell the membership to get in step with the program and follow the orders of the leaders.

 Of course, there’s nothing wrong with challenging messages and an encouragement to do the right thing.
 But it’s done with such regularity at general conference that it has become what many Latter-day Saints expect.
-The discouragement in not being to meet the standards must weigh heavily on sincere followers of this faith.
+The discouragement in not being able to meet the standards must weigh heavily on sincere followers of this faith.

 Holland then continued: